BsidesPerth/2019-site/cfp.md

 banner_image_alt: CFP
 ---

-BSides Perth needs speakers.
-We’re hosting at the University of Western Australia in Perth on the 2nd and 3rd of December.
+BSides Perth 2018 needs speakers.

 If you’ve never spoken at a con before, this is the con for you!
 If you’re a seasoned con speaker, this is the con for you!